 Transferring the farm business from one generation to the next can take several years.
 This is due, in part, to the large amount of capital involved.
 This time of transfer can also be used to share knowledge, shift responsibilities for management of the business, and become a trial period for the entering generation.

 During this beginning period, parents can step back a bit from the farm business.
 The generation taking over can determine if farming is really what they want to do as a career.

-In any joint operation good communications is vital.
-Cultivating good communications throughout the start, implementation and completion stages of a transfer is highly desired.
+In any joint operation, good communication is vital.
+Cultivating good communication throughout the start, implementation and completion stages of a transfer is highly desired.
 Loss of communication leads to lack of trust and can eventually lead to devastating consequences.

-Good communication in family farming arrangements is a vital link in the success of the farming business.
+Good communication in family farming arrangements is vital to the success of the farming business.

 Ways to improve communications